The Boat Race 2018: Men's

 The men's race started at 5.33 pm.
 GMT in very "gloomy conditions".
 The Light Blues won the toss and elected to start from the Surrey side of the river.
 Oxford made the better start and were quickly a canvas ahead, but Cambridge restored parity within 40 seconds, going on to take a third of a length lead themselves.
 Cambridge received several warnings from the umpire John Garrett for encroaching into Oxford's water, forcing them to move back towards their station, but were still over a length ahead by Craven Cottage.
 The Light Blues passed the Mile Post five seconds ahead, and shot Hammersmith Bridge with a lead of four lengths.
 They maintained their lead of 12 seconds as they passed Chiswick Steps.
-The Dark Blues reduced the Cambridge to eleven seconds by Barnes Bridge, but Cambridge passed the finishing line in 17 minutes 51 seconds, three lengths ahead of Oxford.
+The Dark Blues reduced the Cambridge lead to eleven seconds by Barnes Bridge, but Cambridge passed the finishing line in 17 minutes 51 seconds, three lengths ahead of Oxford.
 It was Cambridge's second victory in the last three years, and took the overall record in the event to 83–80 in their favour.

 Reactions

-CUWBC's cox Sophie Shapter said "We just knew we had to go out there and do a job" while OUWBC's president Katherine Erickson explained that she was proud of her crew, many of whom had learnt to row at Oxford.
+CUWBC's cox Sophie Shapter said "We just knew we had to go out there and do a job" while OUWBC's president Katherine Erickson expressed that she was proud of her crew, many of whom had learnt to row at Oxford.
 James Letten remarked that his Cambridge crew were "on the money" and had "stepped up and delivered".
 In CUBC's Steve Trapmore's final Boat Race before moving to Team GB Olympic Rowing as a high performance coach, he admitted that "the boys really stepped up and delivered".

 As the men's senior crews passed below Hammersmith Bridge, a banner was unfurled by the Cambridge Zero Carbon Society and smoke flares were let off, to protest against investment in fossil fuel companies by the two universities.
 Although the banner was not clear to viewers during the live race coverage on the BBC, commentator Andrew Cotter remarked "flares at the boat race, whatever next?"